 Saint Louis University Writing Services considers faculty members, graduate assistants, staff and student groups our partners in fostering a lively culture of writing on campus.
 Through referrals, workshops, writing group facilitation and in-class assistance, we can tailor our services to your course's specific needs.

-Informational visits are a 10 to 15 minute review of our services.
-We'll stop by your class, give your students brochures and explain how we can help them strengthen their writing.
-If you require your students to visit University Writing Services, we prefer to give this brief introduction first, so they know how to prepare for their session.
+Informational visits are a 10 to 15 minute introduction of our services.
+We'll stop by your class and explain how we can help them strengthen their writing.
+We highly encourage the introduction to services because students are more likely to make an appointment once they have met and heard from a writing consultant.
+If you expect your students to visit University Writing Services, we prefer to give this brief introduction first, so they know how to prepare for their session ahead of time.

-Workshops are formal presentations meant to help students develop discrete writing skills.
-We present on the following topics:
+Workshops are formal presentations meant to help students develop different writing strategies.
+The current workshop options include:

 Invite a writing consultant into your classroom to act as an additional facilitator during class.
 The consultant can address writing concerns with students working individually or in small groups.

 The majority of the students who visit us say they first heard about University Writing Services from their instructors.
-We rely on you to invite us into your classes, hand out brochures, list our services in your syllabi and to talk about our support services during class.
+We rely on you to invite us into your classes, list our services in your syllabi, and to talk about our support services during class.

 Contact Alexander Ocasio (email@example.com), coordinator of Academic Support, if you would like to receive handouts, writing guides, or promotional brochures.